c4710n/configparser_ex/README.md

 Copyright (c) 2015 R. Scott Thompson

+Copyright (c) 2021 c4710n

-Released under the BSD License, which can be found in the repository in [`LICENSE`](https://github.com/easco/configparser_ex).
+Released under the BSD License, which can be found in the repository in [`LICENSE`](https://github.com/c4710n/ex_configparser).